About Us

 The Community Kitchen continues to thrive as an organization largely because of the wonderful, dedicated volunteers who give their time, perhaps the most valuable donation of all.
 The support of the local community helped and continues to help, guide TCK on its way—local restaurants and businesses donate food and the Monadnock United Way and cities and towns within Cheshire County give financial support along with the County itself.

-After operating out of the churches for many years TCK finally had to admit that the inconvenience of moving every pot and pan around pointed in one direction—they needed a permanent home of their own.
-In 1994 the
+After operating out of the churches for many years, TCK finally had to admit that the inconvenience of moving every pot and pan around to each church was a lot of work.
+The solution…a permanent home of their own.
+In 1994 the building on Mechanic Street was purchased and renovations began.
+The Pantry and Hot Meals Program began operating fully in their new home in 1998.

-The need continues: In 2022, 33,677 hot meals were served.
-We also distributed 27,554 boxes through the Pantry Program for a total of 247,986 meals throughout the year.
+The need continues: In 2024, 32,500 hot meals were served.
+We also distributed 40,946 boxes through the Pantry Program for a total of 395,324 meals throughout the year.